 Be sure to look at the property laws in your state.
 Some states will make you responsible for each other's debts if you are married even if you do not combine finances.

 Still, sometimes a spouse may be reluctant to combine finances with their partner.
 This can be a difficult experience for a couple and can lead to money troubles down the road.
 Here are some tips for working through it.

 Set Up a Household Budget

-If your spouse will not combine finances, you need to understand why, and then work towards a solution that will allow you to combine finances in the future.
-Even if he will not combine with you, you will need to set up a household budget and work on covering the expenses together, the same way that you would if you were living together.
-The way this works is that you each contribute the same percentage of your income towards your household expenses.
-This keeps it fair, especially if one person earns more than another.
-If you have children together, you will need to contribute the same percentage to cover your child’s needs and expenses.
-This includes clothing, food, and activities.
+If your spouse will not combine finances, you need to understand why, and then work toward a solution that will allow you to combine finances in the future.
+Even if they will not combine with you, you will need to set up a household budget and work on covering the expenses together, the same way that you would if you were living together unmarried.

-If you are on insurance together it should cover that as well.
-It may not cover your clothing, the gas for your car or your car payment.
-If it includes one car payment, it should include both.
+Your household budget should cover everything from your rent to your utilities and grocery bills.
+If you are on insurance together, it should cover that as well.
+It may not cover your clothing, the gas for your car, or your car payment if these aren't shared expenses.
+If it includes one car payment, though, it should include both.

-Find Out Why Your Spouse Won’t Combine Finances
+Reasons Your Spouse Won’t Combine Finances

 All of these reasons can be addressed as you work together on your household budget.
-If you have been irresponsible in the past, it can take some time to build up his trust and to demonstrate that you are changing the way that you handle money.
-If he is having a difficult time because of a previous experience, then the household budget will work to build his trust and you may be able to combine over time.
-Be sure to work through these problems because they may be signs of bigger financial issues in your marriage.
+If you have been irresponsible in the past, it can take some time to build up your spouse's trust and to demonstrate that you are changing the way you handle money.
+If they're having a difficult time because of previous experience, then the household budget may be a first step toward eventually combining all of your finances.
+Be sure to work through these problems, because they may be signs of bigger financial issues in your marriage.